RawanSaudAL/FakeNewsDetect/README.md

 Results
 The final model achieves a high accuracy rate, demonstrating effectiveness in distinguishing fake news from real news articles.
 Further results and model metrics are available in the notebooks section.

-Contributing
-Contributions are welcome!
-If you'd like to contribute, please fork the repository and create a pull request.

 License
 This project is licensed under the MIT License.